highchair/artinruins-com/to-do-list.md

 Similar to the [Cyclodrome]({% link _property/cyclodrome.md %}) in Providence/Pawtucket, Cranston had a cycling arena.
 We mistakenly used a photo of the Cranston track for our page about the Providence one.
 We’d like to have a page for this one, too.

-### Dean Hotel, former Diocese House, Hotel Plaza, Civic View Inn, and Sportsman’s Inn

-We have a few notes about this former brothel but would like a more complete history along with any photos before its change into the Dean Hotel as possible.

 ### Kinsley Park

 Mentioned in an essay on our [Cyclodrome]({% link _property/cyclodrome.md %}) page, Kinsley Park was an athletic field of the same owner.